 Building long term sustainable forest management practices that avoid deforestation allow landholders to generate income, improve their livelihoods and nurture the transfer of traditional knowledge and empowerment of indigenous women.
 Over the project lifetime, over 2000 women and 550 families will have improved their livelihood as a result of the project activities.
 Protecting the forest also secures vital habitat for endangered species including the jaguar, the blue-headed macaw and the tapir.

-This offset project builds clean, efficient stoves that slow down the combustion of wood, significantly improving indoor air quality and reducing health risks.
-Malawian women, or community artisans, can build their own stoves with training and support using provided brick moulds.
+These offset projects build clean, efficient stoves that slow down the combustion of wood, significantly improving indoor air quality and reducing health risks and burns.
 Because they require less wood, the stoves also reduce the amount of time women and children spend gathering firewood each week, allowing time for other activities.

 Frequently Asked Questions